A Guide to Claiming Work-Related Depression Compensation

 For physical injuries, employees have three years following an accident at work to claim compensation.
 For cases of depression, anxiety and stress, however, workers may have more time to claim, generally up to six years.

-The Courts allow for more time in these cases because it can often be difficult for people to come forward about their mental health, or even to recognise that their health is being affected.
+The courts allow for more time in these cases as it is difficult for people to come forward about their mental health.
+You may even be unaware that your health is being affected.

 How does the claims process work?

 There are two main routes to taking legal action in respect of a case of work-related anxiety or depression; an employment tribunal and a personal injury claim.

 If your depression or anxiety has arisen as the result of harassment, discrimination or other harm that relates to specific legislation, an employment tribunal may be the better option.

 For example, the Equality Act 2010 requires that employers do not discriminate against workers on the grounds of depression.
 An employer cannot fire you or make you redundant because you have been diagnosed with depression.
 Employers also must not discriminate against applicants with a mental health condition.

 By law, you are not required to disclose your depression to an employer or at a job interview.

 A tribunal may also be the preferred option if your employer has disregarded your rights, but the resulting anxiety or depression has not been clinically diagnosed.

 Personal injury claim